Find Trade Colleges

 North Central Technical College excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools list.

 You’ll be in good company if you decide to attend Anoka Technical College.
 It ranked #4 on our 2023 Best Value Precision Metal Working Basic Certificate Schools list.
-Located in the large suburb of Anoka, Anoka Technical College is a public college with a small student population.
+Located in the suburb of Anoka, Anoka Technical College is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Anoka Technical College are $6,075 a year.